+44 2081 444 580

 - Best time to sail in Costa Brava, Spain

-Along the Mediterannean coast, there are 315 cloudless days in the year, so it’s no surprise that July and August are, once again, the hottest and most popular months for sailing in the Mediterannean’s northernmost arm, the Adriatic.
+Along the Mediterranean coast, there are 315 cloudless days in the year, so it’s no surprise that July and August are, once again, the hottest and most popular months for sailing in the Mediterranean’s northernmost arm, the Adriatic.
 But we think the best time to sail in Croatia is during early fall, from September to October, when winds blow from the northwest at 10-20 knots.
 In the early fall, the water is still warm from the summer, but you’ll enjoy fewer crowds and better prices.
 You can also beat the crowds by charting your course in late spring anytime time during or after April, when the weather is starting to warm up, but most tourists haven’t yet made their appearance on the coastline.

 While you have a little more leeway in your booking times for trips along the Mediterranean or the Adriatic, sailing in the North Sea or the Baltic Sea requires some much tighter scheduling--but it’s well worth the planning!

 Between the U.K. and Norway, the North Sea attracts voyageurs from around the world looking for a one-of-a-kind getaway and is particularly popular with the cruising crowd.
 The cooler temperatures in this region make summer the best time to sail in the North Sea, with July and August being the peak months.
 For better fares, you can also set sail in the shoulder months during May, June, or September--just be prepared for a slight change in the elements.
 Compared to the summer months, the shoulder season will have stronger winds (14-16 knots from the west) and cooler temperatures, as well as greater chances of rain and slightly rougher waters.
+The summer months of July and August offer the warmest temperatures (around 59-68°F / 15-20°C) and the longest daylight hours, including the famous “Midnight Sun” effect in northern Norway, which allows for extended sailing days.

 Keep on reading: